Julian St, Scituate, MA, USA

 Owned By: Town of Scituate

-The smaller of the two bridges connecting Marshfield to Humarock.
-Also known as the Francis R. Powers Memorial Bridge.
-Extends from Bayberry Road to Julian Street, on the southern end of Humarock.
-Dedicated in 2008 to Francis Powers, who lived in Humarock, and served as the Plymouth County clerk of courts for more than 30 years.
+The Julian Street Bridge is the smaller of the two bridges that connect Marshfield to Humarock.
+It is also known as the Francis R. Powers Memorial Bridge.
+It extends from Bayberry Road to Julian Street, on the southern end of Humarock.

 The Julian Street Bridge was originally constructed during World War II, so that ordinance for the Boston Harbor Defense System could be transported to the military station on Fourth Cliff.
 At the time, the Sea Street Bridge was not strong enough for this.
 Julian Street itself was deemed a public way in 1942.
 It was rebuilt prior to 2007, after sustaining storm damage.